gardener/machine-controller-manager/docs/usage/machine-preservation.md

 A machine and its backing node can be preserved by an end-user/SRE/operator to retain machines and their backing VMs for debugging, analysis, or operational safety.

 A preserved machine/node has the following properties:
-- In case Node is `Unhealthy` for duration longer than `machineHealthTimeout` and the machine moves to `Failed` state, the machine stays in `Failed` state until `machinePreserveTimeout` runs out, without getting terminated.
+- In case Node is `Unhealthy` for duration longer than `machineHealthTimeout` and the machine moves to `Failed` state, the machine stays in `Failed` state until `machinePreserveTimeout` runs out, without getting terminated.This allows end-users and SREs to debug the machine and backing node, and take necessary actions to recover the machine if needed.
+- If a machine is in its `Failed` phase and is preserved, on recovering from failure, the machine can be moved to `Running` phase and the backing node can be uncordoned to allow scheduling of pods again.
 - When the machineset is scaled down, machines in the machineset marked for preservation are de-prioritized for deletion.
 - If a machine is preserved in its `Running` phase, the MCM adds the CA scale-down-disabled annotation to prevent the CA from scaling down the machine in case of underutilization.
 - If a machine is preserved and is in its `Failed` phase, MCM drains the backing node of all pods, but the daemonset pods remain on the node.

 > Note: If a user sets a deletion timestamp (by using tools such as kubectl), the machine and backing node will be deleted.
 Preservation will not prevent this.